SAFE-SQL: Self-Augmented In-Context Learning with Fine-grained Example Selection for Text-to-SQL: Experiment

 \subsection{Baselines}

-We use the following baseline text to SQL methods: \textbf{Supervised fine tuning}, which fine-tune open source model, \textbf{Zero-shot}, which inference without examples, \textbf{Few-shot}, which inference with few examples.
-Synthesizes text-to-SQL data from weak and strong LLMs~\cite{synthesize} utilizes preference learning from the weak data from small LLMs and strong data from LLMs.
-SQL-Palm~\cite{palm-sql} introduces synthetic data augmentation to fine-tune open source models.
-Din SQL~\cite{din} breaking down the task into smaller sub-tasks, allowing large language models to iteratively improve their reasoning process through self-correction.
-C3 SQL~\cite{c3_zeroshot} comprises Clear Prompting, Calibration with Hints, and Consistent Output, which systematically addresses model input, bias, and output to enhance performance using zero-shot prompt.
-Dail SQL~\cite{dail_sql} introduces effective few-shot learning which significantly reduces the number of tokens required per question.
-ACT-SQL~\cite{act_sql} enhances Text-to-SQL performance by automatically generating chain-of-thought exemplars, eliminating the need for manual labeling.
-PTD SQL~\cite{ptd} categorizing queries into subproblems and focusing on targeted drilling to improve large language models' reasoning capabilities.
-Unlike traditional few-shot methods that depend on human-selected examples, our Self-Augmented In-Context Learning method allowing the model to generate its own in-context examples, and used for final inference.
-This self-augmented approach removing the need for manually provided exemples while still leveraging the benefits of in-context learning, leading to improved adaptability and performance in Text-to-SQL tasks.
+We use the following baseline Text-to-SQL methods: \textbf{Supervised fine tuning}, which fine-tunes an open source model, \textbf{Zero-shot}, which infers without examples, \textbf{Few-shot}, which infers with few examples. \textbf{Synthesizing Text-to-SQL data from weak and strong LLMs}~\cite{synthesize} utilizes preference learning from the weak data from small LLMs and strong data from LLMs. \textbf{SQL-PaLM}~\cite{palm-sql} introduces synthetic data augmentation to fine-tune open source models. \textbf{Din SQL}~\cite{din} breaking down the task into smaller sub-tasks, allowing large language models to improve their reasoning process through self-correction iteratively. \textbf{C3-SQL}~\cite{c3_zeroshot} comprises \textit{clear prompting}, \textit{calibration with hints}, and \textit{consistent output}, which systematically addresses model input, bias, and output to enhance performance using the zero-shot prompt. \textbf{Dail-SQL}~\cite{dail_sql} introduces effective few-shot learning, significantly reducing the number of tokens required per question. \textbf{ACT-SQL}~\cite{act_sql} enhances Text-to-SQL performance by automatically generating chain-of-thought exemplars, eliminating the need for manual labeling. \textbf{PTD-SQL}~\cite{ptd} categorizes queries into subproblems and focuses on targeted drilling to improve LLMs' reasoning capabilities.